gbif/ipt/howToPublish.md

     - Spain: [GBIF-Spain IPT](http://www.gbif.es:8080/ipt/)
     - US: [USGS-BISON IPT](http://bison.ornl.gov/ipt/)
   2. Refer to the [IPT User Manual](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki) for additional guidance
 5. Use the IPT to register your dataset with GBIF, and make it globally discoverable on http://www.GBIF.org.
 Note: Step #3 (registration of your organisation with GBIF) must be completed first.
-Please be patient.
+This can take days or weeks in some cases, so please be patient.

 ### Four classes of biodiversity data